-You may request funding for a period of performance of up to 1 year, at no more than \$60,000. (inclusive of direct and indirect costs).
+You may request funding for a period of performance of up to 2 years, at no more than \$150,000 per year (inclusive of direct and indirect costs).

-The General Provisions in Division H of the Consolidated Appropriations Act, 2018 (P.L.
-115-141) apply to this program.
+The General Provisions in Division B of the Department of Defense and Labor, Health and Human Services, and Education Appropriations Act, 2019 and Continuing Appropriations Act, 2019 (P.L.
+115-245) apply to this program.
 Please see Section 4.1 of HRSA's SF-424 Application Guide for additional information.
-Note that these or other restrictions will apply in FY 2019, as required by law.
+Note that these or other restrictions will apply in the following FY, as required by law.

-You are required to have the necessary policies, procedures and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable grants requirements, the effectiveness of these policies, procedures and controls is subject to audit.
+You are required to have the necessary policies, procedures, and financial controls in place to ensure that your organization complies with all legal requirements and restrictions applicable to the receipt of federal funding including statutory restrictions on use of funds for lobbying, executive salaries, gun control, abortion, etc. Like those for all other applicable grants requirements, the effectiveness of these policies, procedures, and controls is subject to audit.